alerque/polytype/content/hello-world.md

 extra.typesetters = [ "typst", "sile", "xelatex" ]
 +++

-Just the simplest way to get a phrase onto a page.
+Just the simplest way to get a phrase onto a numbered page.